AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/personal-time-overview.md

 ---
 # Configure personal time off in [!DNL Adobe Workfront]

-Adobe Workfront is not designed to replicate or replace your existing systems for managing, accruing, and tracking personal time off.
+[!DNL Adobe Workfront] is not designed to replicate or replace your existing systems for managing, accruing, and tracking personal time off.

-However, it is important to indicate when [!UICONTROL approved time off] happens, because this affects your schedule and impacts the Planned Completion Dates of the tasks you are assigned to.
+However, it is important to indicate when approved time off happens, because this affects your schedule and impacts the [!UICONTROL Planned Completion Dates] of the tasks you are assigned to.

 For example, if you are assigned to a task that is scheduled to take two weeks, and you plan to take three days off during that time, [!DNL Workfront] adds three days to the task timeline to account for the time off.